goranbrostrom/HLCS_17/README.md

 ---
 output: html_document
 ---
-# Clustering and intergenerational transfers of infant mortality in 19th
+# Intergenerational transfers of infant mortality
-century northern Sweden
+in 19th century northern Sweden

 ## The report on infant mortality for the HLCS journal.